ietf-wg-cellar/ebml-specification/specification.markdown

 The GlobalParentOccurrence part is interpreted as the amount of valid EBMLPathAtom parts that can replace the GlobalPlaceholder in the path.
-PathMinOccurrence represents the minimum amount of EBMLPathAtom required to replace the GlobalPlaceholder.
-PathMaxOccurrence represents the maximum amount of EBMLPathAtom possible to replace the GlobalPlaceholder.
+PathMinOccurrence represents the minimum amount of EBMLPathAtoms required to replace the GlobalPlaceholder.
+PathMaxOccurrence represents the maximum amount of EBMLPathAtoms possible to replace the GlobalPlaceholder.

 If PathMinOccurrence is not present then that GlobalParentOccurrence has a PathMinOccurrence value of 0.
-If PathMaxOccurrence is not present then there is no upper bound for the permitted amount of EBMLPathAtom possible to replace the GlobalPlaceholder.
+If PathMaxOccurrence is not present then there is no upper bound for the permitted amount of EBMLPathAtoms possible to replace the GlobalPlaceholder.
 PathMaxOccurrence **MUST NOT** have the value 0 as it would mean no EBMLPathAtom can replace the GlobalPlaceholder and the EBMLFullPath would be the same without that GlobalPlaceholder part.